shankerbalan/acsdocs/docs/source/networking/nicira-plugin.rst

 The Nics that are connected to one of the Logical Switches will have their Logical Switch Port UUID listed in the nicira\_nvp\_nic\_map table

-    **Note**
+.. note::    All devices created on the NVP Controller will have a tag set to

-    All devices created on the NVP Controller will have a tag set to domain-account of the owner of the network, this string can be used to search for items in the NVP Controller.
+    domain-account of the owner of the network, this string can be used to search for items in the NVP Controller.